-Par ticula ars As at 31 st March, 2023 As at 31st March, 2022 (a) Clai ims against the Group not acknowledged as debt (i) Demand from a local authority for energy dues disputed by the Group.
-1,863.00 2,164.04 (ii) Claim from welfare association in connection with project work, disputed by the Group.
-4,550.00 4,550.00 (iii) Represent cases filed by parties in the Consumer forum including RERA and Civil Courts disputed by the Company as advised by advocates.
-In the opinion of the management the claims are not sustainable.
-1,515.00 - con this auth e: The above amount is based on demand raised, which the Group is testing with the concerned authorities.
-Outflows, if any, arising out of claim would depend on the outcome of the decision of the appellate norities and Group's rights for future appeals.
-No reimbursements are ected. (b) Tax Matter under appeal (i) Income Tax Demands against the Group not acknowledged as debts and not provided for, relating to issues of deductibility and taxability in respect of which the Group is in appeal and exclusive of the effect of similar matters in respect of assessments remaining to be completed.
-345.18 1,457.25 (ii) Indirect Tax VAT, Service Tax and Entry Tax claims disputed by the Group relating to issues of applicability and interest on demand.
-The Group is pursuing the matter with the appropriate Appellate Authorities.
-1,002.16 1,256.52
+Part ticulars As a 31 st March, 202 (a) Claims against the Group not acknowledged as d ebt (i) Demand from a local authority for energy dues disputed by the Group.
+1,863.0 0 2,164.04 (ii) Claim from welfare association in connection wit by the Group. h project work, disputed 4,550.0 0 4,550.00 (iii) Represent cases filed by parties in the Consume and Civil Courts disputed by the Company as a the opinion of the management the claims are n dvised by advocates.
+In - Note: The above amount is based on demand rais contesting with the concerned authorities.
+Outflow this claim would depend on the outcome of the deauthorities and Group's rights for future appeals.
+Nexpected. s, if any, arising out of ecision of the appellate (b) Tax Matter under appeal (i) Income Tax Demands against the Group not acknowleds provided for, relating to issues of deductibility of which the Group is in appeal and exclusive matters in respect of assessments remaining to and taxability in respect of the effect of similar 8 1,457.25 (ii) Indirect Tax VAT, Service Tax and Entry Tax claims disputed issues of applicability and interest on demand. the matter with the appropriate Appellate Autho The Group is pursuing 6 1,256.52